gustn9609/gustn9609.github.io/index.md

 ## About Me

-I'm Hyunsoo Kim, a M.S. student in UTL lab at Korea University, co-advised by Prof. Donghyun Kim and Dr. Soohyun Kim at the Korea Institute of Science and Technology (KIST).
+I'm Hyunsoo Kim, a M.S. student in UTL lab at Korea University, co-advised by Prof. Donghyun Kim and Dr. Suhyun Kim at the Korea Institute of Science and Technology (KIST).

 ## Research Interests